This post may contain affiliate links. Please read our disclosure policy.

 How To Prepare Lemon Basil Chicken

-🔪 First, slice the chicken breasts.
-Then, pound until desired level of thickness.
+🔪 Slice the chicken breasts in half horizontally, cover with plastic wrap and then pound until desired level of thickness.

-🧀 Secondly, mix the flour with the parmesan, add salt and pepper.
+🧂 Mix the flour with the parmesan on a plate, add salt and pepper.

 🔥 Preheat a pan on high for 2 minutes.
-Then, add plenty of olive oil and lower to medium high.
+Add plenty of olive oil to the pan and lower to medium high.

 🍋 In another pan, preheat for 2 minutes as well.
 Add a bit of olive oil and the halved lemon wheels.
-Then, let them caramelize for about 2-3 minutes per side and remove.
-Chop very small.
+Let them caramelize for about 2-3 minutes per side and then remove.
+Chop very small, this will be added on top of your chicken in your lemon basil sauce.

-🌿 Lastly, serve the chicken with the sauce, more chives, basil, parmesan and black pepper.
+🍽️ Serve the chicken with the lemon basil sauce, more chives, basil, parmesan and black pepper.

 - You can use boneless and skinless chicken thighs instead of chicken breasts but make sure you pound them really well.